bearcode33/terraform-provider-godaddy/docs/resources/godaddy_dns_record.md

 - Multiple records of the same type and name are supported (e.g., multiple MX records)
 - Each record is managed as a separate Terraform resource

+### Record Conflicts and Overwriting
+- By default, attempting to create a DNS record that conflicts with an existing record will fail
+- Set `allow_overwrite = true` to replace existing records with the same type and name
+- This is useful for migration scenarios or when you need to ensure specific record values
+- Use with caution as it will permanently replace existing DNS data

 ### DNS Propagation
 - DNS changes may take time to propagate globally
 - Use online DNS propagation checkers to verify changes